j1z0/blog/README.md

 To learn how to install and use this theme check out the [Setup Guide](https://taylantatli.github.io/Moon/moon-theme/) for more information.

 ## Build / republish
-rvm use ruby-2.4.1
+- NOTE: BE SURE `_config.yml` has url set to https://j1z0.net rvm use ruby-2.4.1
 jekyll build
 s3_website push